Cotopaxi Luzon 24L Review

 Ease of Use

 We appreciate the helpful organization of the numerous pockets in this pack.
 However, the top-loading design of this fairly large-capacity, 24 liter bag can make it a chore to load and unload or to find something from the bottom of the bag without turning the whole thing upside down.
 While the Luzon is only offered in one size (unisex) we found that this bag is actually large enough to still be comfortable on taller folks.

 The remnant nylon pieces used to make the Cotopaxi Luzon bags are all different, so it's impossible to say exactly what thickness each pack is.
 Our pieces felt somewhere in the 100D range, though many of them were different from each other as well.
 The vast majority of our bag is ripstop material, but this is not the case of the entire bag.
 Ours also has a thicker piece for the bottom panel, but again, it's impossible to say that this will always be the case, as every bag is totally unique.
 We experienced no durability issues during our testing.
 Actually, one morning we managed to spill coffee on the bag and forgot about it.
 Almost an hour later, the coffee was still beaded up on the outside and wiped away without so much as a wet spot left.

 The value of this bag depends on what you're searching for in a daypack.
-If you want a funky, unique bag that both makes a statement and is incredibly versatile and can be used for your city and your woods adventures, we think the Luzon is a great value.
-Compared to similar-designed packs, it's a bit on the spendy side, but its uniqueness is practically impossible to replicate.
+If you want a colorful, unique-looking bag that both makes a statement, is incredibly versatile and can be used for your city or your forest adventures, we think the Luzon is a great value.
+Compared to similar-designed packs, it's a bit on the expensive side, but its uniqueness is practically impossible to replicate.